TotallyWholesome/TotallyWholesome-Mod/docs/eula.md

 ## Data Usage in Totally Wholesome
 By connecting to the Totally Wholesome Network some data is shared with us, this data can include.

-* VRChat Username
+* ChilloutVR Username
-* VRChat UserID
+* ChilloutVR UserID
 * IP Address
-* World ID Hash
+* Instance ID Hash
-* Optional full World ID (For instance following feature) Some of this information is retained by the network for error logging and identifying potential problems, you can submit a data deletion request through our Discord by creating a ticket.
+* Optional Plaintext Instance ID (For instance following feature)

+Some of this information is retained by the network for error logging and identifying potential problems, you can submit a data deletion request through our Discord by creating a ticket.

 For users that have been banned from the Totally Wholesome Network you can still request data deletion, but some minor data will be retained for ban tracking.